Jerry-Shaw/Nervsys/README.md

 1. read Accept from HTTP request header, decide return type if not defined in entry.
 2. read URl, try to fetch "c" from "PATH_INFO" or "REQUEST_URI" if found.
 3. fetch HTTP FormData in non-overwrite mode in following order: FILES -> POST -> GET.
-4. fetch request Payload, and try to decode in JSON/XML format, add to existing data from above.
+4. fetch request Payload, and try to decode in JSON/XML format, add to data from above.
-5. read HTTP Header and Cookie data by specific keys defined in entry script, add to existing data from above.
+5. read HTTP Header and Cookie data by specific keys defined in entry script, add to data from above.
 6. find and isolate "c" data from data source, and pass it to Router library as request command.
 ```